Jerry Helmicki - President

 Bob Foster – Board Member

 Bob was raised in Colorado Springs, CO and graduated from Wheaton College, IL.
-He taught and coached in a Chicago high school before serving five years as a Captain in the US Army.
-He then completed a master’s program at Cornell University’s School of Hotel Administration.
-From the mid 1970’s to December 2011 he was President and CEO of Lost Valley Ranch, Sedalia, CO, a AAA “4-diamond” horse/cattle guest ranch
+After serving five years in the US Army, he completed a mater’s program at Cornell University’s School of Hotel Administration.

-Bob and his wife, Karen have two adult children and live in Big Sky, Montana.
+Bob and his wife, Karen have two adult children and live in Woodland Park, Co.

 Carolyn Stimmel – Board Member